TIMELINE: Jennifer Dalquez's journey to death row and acquittal

 In their meeting, Baldoz said that Jennifer reiterated her innocence and requested to be able to see her family.
 She also gave assurances to Jennifer that her two children will receive educational assistance from the government.

 Jennifer's parents flew to the UAE with government's help.
 They were finally able to meet Jennifer who told them what happened and asked them to take good care of her children.

 Jennifer was able to regularly contact her family via phone calls to give updates on her case.
 According to her parents, Jennifer complained that their hearings were always postponed.
 She was also regularly talking with her two children.

-Rajima told Rappler that even up to now, her children still do not understand what has happened to their mother.
-All they know is that she is unable to come home.
+Rajima told Rappler that even up to now, Jennifer's children still did not understand what happened to their mother.
+All they know was that she was unable to come home.

 Jennifer told her parents that the UAE Court of Appeal's decision on her case will be released soon.
 The family appealed to President Rodrigo Duterte to save her from death sentence.